nholthaus/units/README.md

 units::dBm<double>(dBW<double>(12.5));                        // 42.5 dBm — a milliwatt reference is 30 dB lower
 ```

-Every disabled row names its remedy rather than printing a candidate list:
+Each row above that names a remedy does so through a library diagnostic rather than a list of declined overloads.
+The by-value `level * 2.0`, `2.0 * level` and `level / 2.0` are the exception: they have no overload at all, so the
+compiler prints its own candidate list.
+Sample output:

 ```
 units: cannot scale a decibel value; scale the linear quantity instead.